espressif/esp-idf/docs/en/api-guides/jtag-debugging/configure-builtin-jtag.rst

 JTAG communication should work on all supported platforms.
 Windows users might get `LIBUSB_ERROR_NOT_FOUND` errors.
 Please use version 2.8 (or newer) of the :ref:`get-started-windows-tools-installer` and select the driver "Espressif - WinUSB support for JTAG (ESP32-C3/S3)" in order to resolve this issue.
 If you don't want to re-run the installer then the same can be achieved with `idf-env <https://github.com/espressif/idf-env>`_ by running the following command from PowerShell::

     Invoke-WebRequest 'https://dl.espressif.com/dl/idf-env/idf-env.exe' -OutFile .\idf-env.exe; .\idf-env.exe driver install --espressif

+On Linux adding OpenOCD udev rules is required and is done by placing the following `udev rules file <https://github.com/espressif/openocd-esp32/blob/master/contrib/60-openocd.rules>`_ in the ``/etc/udev/rules.d`` folder.